exact-payments/next-merchant-demo/p2-complete/README.md

 We redirect the user to the `/paid` page

 #### `displayPaymentInformation.ts`
-Demo function to display payment information via Exact Pay Payments API
+**NOTE: This function is completely present ONLY for demonstration purposes and COMPLETELY OPTIONAL**

+This method and functionality is provided as a simple way of viewing payment information in the browser.
+Do not display this information to the customer post payment.
+Do not use an environment variable and instead use a secure database to store payment information.

 We use the most recent value of `paymentInfo` sent to the server to make a GET request to [`account/{accountId}/payments/{paymentId}`] (https://developer.exactpay.com/api#/paths/account-accountId--payments--paymentId/get)

-**NOTE: This function is completely optional and present ONLY for demonstration purposes** This method and functionality is provided as a simple way of viewing payment information in the browser.
-It is obviously very ill advised to display this information to the customer post payment.
-Obviously one should not use an environment variable and instead use a secure database to store payment information.

 ### `components/`
 #### `Cart.tsx`